-Appendix C - Employer types and admission policy
+Appendix C -Return to Contents Employer types and admission policy

 Entry to the Fund

 Mandatory Scheme Employers

 Certain employing bodies are required to join the scheme under the Regulations.
 These bodies include tax raising bodies, those funded by central government (colleges) and universities (reliant on non-government income).